woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Product Manager, 2010 - 2010

-Responsible for setting policies and procedures on product direction, setting pricing, comparing, and monitoring competition.
+Responsible for setting policies and procedures for product direction, pricing, comparing, and monitoring competition.
 Worked closely with Engineering, Sales, and Marketing to ensure product success in quality, perception, and revenue goals.
 Drove effort to bring the first cloud-based offering using Amazon's infrastructure.

 ### Microsoft